denniskuijs/openremote/docs/research_decouple_data.md

  - You have an existing Elastic Compute (`EC2`) instance, to attach the new volume.

 #### 2.4.2.
 Creating a new EBS Volume
-There are several methods to create a new Elastic Block Storage (`EBS`) volume, including using the `AWS CLI`, `AWS CloudFormation`, or the Management Console.
+There are several methods to create a new Elastic Block Storage (`EBS`) data volume, including using the `AWS CLI`, `AWS CloudFormation`, or the Management Console.

 <img src="./Media/volume_creation.png" width="500">